bordoley/reactive-js/docs/modules/_functions_.md

 Ƭ **Equality**: *function*

-Compare two objects for equality.
+Compare two values for equality.

 **`returns`** true if `a` is equals to `b`, otherwise false